NVIDIA/NeMo/docs/source/asr/speaker_recognition/results.rst

 Speaker Embedding Extraction
 -----------------------------
-Speaker Embedding Extraction, is to extract speaker embeddings for any wav file (from known or unkown speakers).
+Speaker Embedding Extraction, is to extract speaker embeddings for any wav file (from known or unknown speakers).
 We provide two ways to do this:

 * single python liner for extracting embeddings from a single file
 * python script for extracting embeddings from a bunch of files provided through manifest file